HrbrIO/HarborBeacon/README.md

 # HarborBeacon
-Interface for Harbor Beacon requests
+Cocoapod for sending Harbor Beacon requests

 To install, add the following to your Podfile